decentralized-identity/org/work-item-lifecycle.md

 such as a directory or registry of links to downstream projects or governance authorities.
-To minimize reputational risk or market confusion that could occur from such open-ended registries bearing an implicit DIF seal of approval, registry work items should be approved by working group chairs (and at discretion of same, the DIF steering committee) before being opened up to outside PRs.
+To minimize reputational risk or market confusion that could occur from such open-ended registries bearing an implicit DIF seal of approval, registry work items must define the process for registering items, this process should be approved by working group chairs (and at discretion of same, the DIF steering committee) before being opened up to outside PRs.
 Once approved, editors (i.e. code owners) of a given registry are encouraged to merge PRs and grow their registry indefinitely within the